mees-van-wel/hexa-center-website/src/routes/guide/scheduling/appointment-types/index.md

 ### 3.2.
 Length of an appointment

 The length of an appointment can be predefined via the `Hours` and `Minutes` fields.
 If you want your appointment to last for one hour and thirty minutes, enter one in the `hours` field and thirty in the `minutes` field.

-Don't worry, you can always change the length of your appointment after selecting the appointment type.
-The appointment type only fills in that length when initially adding it to an appointment.
+Consider creating multiple appointment types for different meetings that might take longer or shorter.
+The duration of an appointment is always equal to what is set in the appointment type.
+Read more about appointments on the [Calendar page](/guide/scheduling/calendar "Calendar page").

 ![Appointment types length](/images/guide/appointment-types-length.JPG "Appointment types length")